zudi-lin/pytorch_connectomics/README.md

 ## Introduction

 The field of *connectomics* aims to reconstruct the wiring diagram of the brain by mapping the neural connections at the level of individual synapses.
-Recent advances in electronic microscopy (EM) have enabled the collection of a large number of image stacks at nanometer resolution, but the annotation requires expertise and is super time-consuming.
-Here we provide a deep learning framework powered by [PyTorch](https://pytorch.org/) for automatic and semi-automatic semantic and instance segmentation in connectomics, which is called **PyTorch Connectomics** (PyTC).
+Recent advances in electronic microscopy (EM) have enabled the collection of a large number of image stacks at nanometer resolution, but annotation requires expertise and is super time-consuming.
+Here we provide a deep learning framework powered by [PyTorch](https://pytorch.org/) for automatic and semi-automatic semantic and instance segmentation in connectomics, which we call **PyTorch Connectomics** (PyTC).
 This repository is mainly maintained by the Visual Computing Group ([VCG](https://vcg.seas.harvard.edu)) at Harvard University.

 *PyTorch Connectomics is currently under active development!*